What is Heritage and Conservation Joinery?

 Further investigation also prompted us to research surrounding issues including training and specialist skills, regulations and guidance, the role of the joiner and other stakeholders in the process.
 Attendees have an opportunity to discuss relevant technical topics such as the use of narrow cavity insulated glazing units, a product that is closely associated and used in listed or conservation area buildings.

-Members can contact the BWF Technical Team (0844 209 2610, email@example.com) to discuss any specific technical queries relating to this sector or confirm details of the next Heritage and Conservation Group Meeting (latest meeting 17 November 2016 in London).
+Members can contact the BWF Technical Team (0844 209 2610, firstname.lastname@example.org) to discuss any specific technical queries relating to this sector or confirm details of the next Heritage and Conservation Group Meeting (next meeting 27 April 2017 in York).

 Here you can find:

 The BWF’s Technical Excellence and Innovation Award, set up in memory of John Hedgecock, former technical director of the BWF, has provided a suitable showcase for the excellent work of BWF members.
 Presented to Houghtons of York Ltd for a second consecutive year in 2015, and to Deacon & Sandys this year for this stunning piece of work, projects which have previously won the award have included work on the extraordinary restoration of Horace Walpole’s Villa in Strawberry Hill, Twickenham and an outstanding renovation of the Robert Adam designed RSA House (right) off the Strand in London.

 Do you have a Heritage & Conservation Project that you feel is good enough to win?
 All joinery manufacturing and woodworking firms are being urged to get the recognition they deserve, and help raise the profile of British joinery, by entering the BWF Awards.